The Rise of David Levinsky: Book IV: Matilda

 David's thoughts and attention have turned from his Talmudic studies towards America.
 He falls ill and is visited by Shiphrah every day in the hospital.
-After discharge, Shiphrah takes into her home while her husband is out of town on business long-term.
+After discharge, Shiphrah takes him into her home while her husband is out of town on business.
 He meets her daughter, Matilda, who has studied at a boarding school in Germany as well at secular Russian schools.
 Matilda taunts him in Yiddish while conversing with her friends in Russian, a language David does not understand.
 She urges him to get an education at a Russian university, but he insists on going to America to work so he can finance his studies.
-Matilda is convinced and offers to finance his journey.
-He realizes he is "deeply in love" with her.
-Matilda floats the idea of his studying at a Russian university.
+Matilda eventually offers to pay for his journey.
+Meanwhile, David falls deeply in love with her, culminating in his first kiss.
 When word arrives that Matilda's father is returning from his business trip, David returns to the synagogue.
-She stops by to give him the 80 rubles the trip would cost and wishes him luck.
+She stops by to give him the 80 rubles to pay for his passage and wishes him luck.
 On the eve of the one-year anniversary of his mother's death, he goes to the train station, and is seen off by his friends.

 Book V: I Discover America

-1885: David boards a steamer from Bremen to New York.
+David boards a steamer from Bremen to New York.
 He spends most of the journey praying, reading Psalm 104, and thinking about Matilda.
 He meets a fellow passenger, Gitelson, and wanders through the city.
 A man recognizes Gitelson to be a tailor and offers him work.
 David wanders about and is repeatedly called a greenhorn.
 At a synagogue he asks to sleep there for the night, but is told repeatedly that "America is not Russia."
-There he meets Mr. Even, a wealthy Jewish man, gives him money, clothing, dinner, and a haircut—including the removal of his sidelocks and arranges for lodging.
-He asks David not to neglect his religion and his Talmud.
+There he meets Mr. Even, a wealthy Jewish man, who gives him money, clothing, dinner, and a haircut—including the removal of his sidelocks.
+He arranges for David's lodging and beseeches him to not neglect his religion and his studies.

-David spends the money on dry goods and begins to work as a peddler, managing to pay for rent and food, and makes no headway.
-He changes to selling linens, but his heart isn't really in it.
+David spends Even's money on dry goods and begins to work as a peddler, barely getting by.
+He switches to selling linens, but his heart is not really in it.
 He is terribly homesick.
-He spends many of his free evenings reading at the synagogue, but still gradually sheds his Russian-Jewish traits.
+He spends many of his free evenings reading at the synagogue, yet gradually sheds his Russian-Jewish traits.
 His overall impression is that America is an impious land.